JinmiaoChenLab/GENEX/README.md

 This will create a new Conda environment with the same packages and versions as the original environment

+or by pip installation

+`pip install -r requirements.txt`

 ## GENEX model running and Analysis

 All the running pipeline and analysis are written in Jupyter Notebook.